Algebraic Mapping Class Group Rigidity: Abstract

 \section{Abstract}

 Let $g, n \geq 0$ and $\Sigma = \Sigma_{g, n}$ be a connected oriented surface of genus $g$ with $n$ punctures.
-The $\SL_2$-character variety of $\Sigma$ has a rigid relative automorphism group, whose elements fix each monodromies along punctures, and is a finite extension of the mapping class group.
-The exceptional isomorphism between the $\SL(2, \C)$-character variety and moduli of points on complex $3$-sphere provides a new description of the mapping class group of certain $\Sigma$.
+The $\SL_2$-character variety of $\Sigma$ has a rigid relative automorphism group as a finite extension of the mapping class group.
+The exceptional isomorphism between the $\SL(2, \C)$-character variety and the moduli of points on complex $3$-sphere provides a new description of the mapping class group of certain $\Sigma$.